 Emergency School Closure

-Emergency school closure will be at the discretion of the director when it is determined that the health, safety, and welfare of the children is compromised due to the following conditions:
+Emergency school closure will be at the discretion of the director and the Preschool Board when it is determined that the health, safety, and welfare of the children and staff is compromised due to unforeseen conditions such as:

 In an effort to keep our tuition low, we have a sign-up sheet located in each classroom where the parents can sign up to bring snacks for their child’s class.
 We appreciate our parents’ help in providing snacks, and the children enjoy sharing what they have brought for their classmates.
 Our school provides milk to be served every day with snack.
 In order to keep our snacks safe for all the children to eat, and easy for the parents to bring, all the snack items are approved by our Preschool Board.
 If you have any questions, please discuss this with your child’s teacher or call the director.